 Appointments are for one patient at a time.
 If there is more than one person needing to see the doctor, separate appointments must be made.

 We are aware that it is sometimes difficult to get through to the doctor on the telephone.
 Be reassured that we do have a number of incoming lines and our staff do answer the telephone promptly.
 Our target is to pick up the phone within 5 rings.

-All consultations are by appointment.
-You can book non-urgent appointments with a specific doctor one week in advance of the required appointment date.
+You can book non-urgent appointments with a doctor of your choice when available one week in advance of the required appointment date.

 If you are not able to attend your booked appointment, please notify our receptionist as soon as possible so that another patient may be offered the available appointment.

 You can make an appointment in one of the following ways:

 2. By calling the surgery in normal opening times

 3. ON-LINE-click the SystmOnline link below (login details obtained from practice).